Safe holidays. So that a small tick does not become a big problem!

 Ticks are dangerous to health

-Lyme disease is a multisystem inflammatory disease that initially attacks the skin, then the joints, the central nervous system, and other organs, including the heart.
+Lyme disease is a multisystem inflammatory disease that initially affects the skin, then the joints, central nervous system, and other organs, including the heart.
 If left untreated, the disease can cause serious health consequences.
-Lyme disease infection is asymptomatic in the initial phase.
-Visible symptoms in the form of a round or oval red rash may appear within a few weeks of the bite.
-The infection may also be accompanied by symptoms such as:
+Lyme disease infection is asymptomatic in its initial stages.
+Visible symptoms, such as a round or oval red rash, may appear within a few weeks of the bite.
+Symptoms may also include:

 • high fever, weakness, dizziness and headaches,